 This makes sense for me, but what is most important is that the password you come up with makes SENSE for YOU so you can REMEMBER IT.

-Ok, so do you get the idea of how to do this??
-You can choose 5 words in a phrase to do this with if you want, or even more, but I wouldn?t go less than 4.?
-This has worked for me for years.
+Ok, so do you get the idea of how to do this?
+You can choose 5 words in a phrase to do this with if you want, or even more, but I wouldn’t go less than 4.
+This method has worked for me for years.

 By choosing a phrase that you really like and has meaning for you, this actually will be fun to do and can even be beneficial for you if you choose something positive or inspiring.

-Now, if you want to be really crazy you can take your memorized password and add the entire text phrase to the end of it without any spaces.
+To take it further, if you want to be really crazy you can take your memorized password and add the entire original text phrase to the end of it without any spaces.

 Roboform also can fill out all the forms you need to fill out online, making what is usually a major hassle something that be easily handled.